0xR/react-docs/source/fragments.md

 };
 ```

-We put the fragment on `CommentsPage.fragments.comment` by convention, and use the familiar `gql` helper to create it.
+We put the fragment on `CommentsPage.fragments.comment` by convention.

 When it's time to embed the fragment in a query, we simply use the `...Name` syntax in our GraphQL, and pass the fragment object into our `graphql` HOC: